sonaalPradeep/BASH_for_NASM/README.txt

 NASM BASH SCRIPT ASSEMBLER AND EXECUTER			-by Sonaal P. Pradeep Last Updated on 18th February 2018
-#As of the last updated date, this project stands closed.

 # Statements starting with a '#' are comments, as a note to the reader.
 # Statements in between < ... > are commands.
 Type them without putting the brackets.
 # Statements in between " ... " are names.

 # Thank you for taking your time for reading and/or using this bash script which I honestly had no intention to push onto GitHub.
 This was purely just a project for fun to just solve my laziness.
-Yes I have now realised many people aren't as lazy as me, too lazy to run 3 lines of code with few key strokes.
-I would just prefer to write one.
-Never-the-less, I am really happy with how the code stands right now, and feel free to use it and break it in any way possible.
-Again, thank you soo much, it means a lot.
-Feel free to let me know for further modifications.

 INSTRUCTIONS FOR CONFIGURING FILE